azka120140201/SnakeGame/README.md

 - Joy Arta Br Sitinjak (120140101)
 - Ferawati Manurung (120140196)

-#Snake Game
+# Snake Game
-A snake game is a simple game where a snake moves around a box/wall trying to eat a fruit.
+A snake game is a simple game where a snake moves trying to eat a fruit.
 Once it succesfully eats the fruit, the length of the snake increases.